Future Voice and Data Limited – Terms and Conditions of Business

 - co-operate with the Supplier in all matters relating to the Services;

-- protect all passwords following good practice from time to time in doing so and use its best endeavours to prevent authorised use of or access to the Services;
+- protect all passwords following good practice from time to time in doing so and use its best endeavours to prevent unauthorised use of or access to the Services;

-- provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Customer’s Premises, office accommodation and other facilities as reasonably required by the Supplier;
+- provide the Supplier, its employees, agents, consultants and subcontractors, with access to the Customer’s Premises, office accommodation and other facilities as reasonably required by the Supplier.
+The supplier is obliged to comply with health and safety and other rules if on site required;

 - provide the Supplier with such information and materials as the Supplier may reasonably require in order to supply the Services, and ensure that such information is complete and accurate in all material respects;